 If you are having a hard time keeping your home clean, you may have to reach out to a loved one or a cleaning company.
 And if possible, you might have to take a day off of a very busy work schedule to clean your house.
 Otherwise, you may never be able to reduce your roach problem.
 Most exterminators will also request you clean the home before extermination.

 And if you have a large amount of clutter in your home, consider getting rid of any items you might not need.
-Clutter provides comfortable places for roaches to hide and stay hidden.
+Clutter provides comfortable places for roaches to hide.

 Leaky Pipes and Other Sources of Water Draw Roaches in

 Cockroaches are just as likely to be attracted to sources of water as they are to sources of food.
 If you have leaky pipes, open containers of water sitting around, or even wet bathmats, then cockroaches may be attracted to your home.

 - leaky basements

 - not cleaning up after a water spill adequately enough.

 If you suspect you have leaky pipes that are attracting roaches to your home, you may have to call on the services of a professional plumber.
 And if you have a leaky roof or basement, you may want to have a professional come in to look at your house.

 But if your wetness problem is related to water sources left in the open or neglecting to clean up after leaks, you can take care of that on your own.

 Like many pests, cockroaches do not like the cold, and they are driven to your house to stay where they will feel the warmth.
 These cold-blooded creatures are not a fan of cold climates, and they will go out of their way to find a warm place to live.